Tennis in the Wind: How Much is Too Much? Tips for Playing Effectively

 Groundstrokes Against the Wind

 When you’re at the baseline and the wind is coming at you, it’s important to drive through the ball to generate depth in the court.
 Having high net clearance and hitting heavy topspin are not essential priorities against the wind.
 Instead, use more slice shots to keep the ball low and out of your opponent’s strike zone.
+Also, try to take the ball on the rise to neutralize the point.
+This can be a smart strategy to stay in the rally and force your opponent to overhit.
+Otherwise, you can get pushed too far back and the ball can fly over your head.

 Thanks for checking out our tips on how to play more effectively in the wind.
 For more ways on how to improve your tennis game, head over to the Tennis Express Buyer’s Guide.